gravitational/teleport/docs/4.4/enterprise/ssh-rbac.md

     forward_agent: true
     # port_forwarding controls whether TCP port forwarding is allowed
     port_forwarding: true
-    # determines if SSH sessions to cluster nodes are forcefully terminated
+    # client_idle_timeout determines if SSH sessions to cluster nodes are forcefully
-    # after no activity from a client (idle client). it overrides the global
+    # terminated after no activity from a client (idle client). it overrides the
-    # cluster setting. examples: "30m", "1h" or "1h30m"
+    # global cluster setting. examples: "30m", "1h" or "1h30m"
     client_idle_timeout: never
     # determines if the clients will be forcefully disconnected when their
     # certificates expire in the middle of an active SSH session.
     # it overrides the global cluster setting.
     disconnect_expired_cert: no
+    # Optional: max_connections Per user limit of concurrent sessions within a
+    # cluster.
+    max_connections: 2
+    # Optional: max_sessions total number of session channels which can be established
+    # across a single connection.
+10 will match OpenSSH default behavior.
+    max_sessions: 10

   # allow section declares a list of resource/verb combinations that are
   # allowed for the users of this role. by default nothing is allowed.